- Business and Employment»

 - Leadership.
 There are those guys in the department who know their jobs and then there are those guys in the department who people go to and get answers on how to do their jobs.
 These people also typically will let you know if you are doing something wrong, knows an easier way to do a task and shares their knowledge.
 They know that by teaching other people, they will make the work load in the departments easier for everyone, improve the customer service level, and it will reduce unnecessary calls and questions directed to Senior Managers.

 I always tell managers that ("they need to manage around the employees weakness and play on their strengths.")
 If you have a weak manager, you need to do the same thing.
-Your senior manager is not just going to take your complaint and fire Gloomy Gus for not doing his job just because you don't think he is bad.
+Your senior manager is not just going to take your complaint and fire Gloomy Gus for not doing his job just because you don't think he is a good manager.
 You need to be smoother than that.
-You can point out his opportunities and at the same time show your strengths.
+You can point out his opportunities and at the same time show and highlight your strengths.
 If you know he is just really bad at his job and his mistakes are costing you more work and the customers to suffer, then there are ways to point it out without rallying the troops and making calls to corporate.
+Corporate complaint lines should be used for REAL complaints, I.e, sexual harassment, internal theft, harassment, discrimination, safety and well being of you or others.
+You get the picture.
+It has its purpose.
+But whiming because you don't like your manager or someone used the word "ass" in front of you is not one of them.

 For example: Lets say that Gloomy Gus Manager is really bad at making out a schedule and you always find errors on it.
 Give him the benefit of the doubt first and be proactive.
 If you are better at this than he is, offer to show him how to do the schedule to maximize the coverage and work together to fix the problem.
 Don't wait until it becomes a problem in your department and you are short handed.
 That just kills morale for you and the other employees and makes ALL of your jobs harder.
-That's not "getting him back" that is you showing your inmaturity at it's best and one of the reasons you will never get promoted.
+That's not "getting him back" that is you showing your childish behavior at it's best and one of the reasons you will never get promoted.
+You can resolve this problem easily by using your knowledge to correct the problem and support the manager in an area they may need more training on at the same time you are not o lay stepping up and showing your skills and being an asset, a problem solver, but you are making a decision that shows this manager you know his job, you are management marerial and you are someone that he/she can count on.
+You can also utilize the open door policy for HR and point out that you would be glad to help with the challenging scheduling issues your department has been experiencing, but did not want to "step on any toes" and ask for suggestions On how best to approach the manager if you feel They are not going to take your offer of assistance positively.
+You know your manager better sometimes than even the HR and Store Manager, because you work for them.
+That brief conversation with HR gives them the opportunity to re-evaluate that manager and see what their opportunity is.
+Also keep in mind.
+It could be call offs or the manager wad reduced hours in the department in their meeting and he/she is scheduling the best coverage they can with what they have.
+It's a bigger picture sometimes than what you see on the surface.

 It's not about power, it's about RESPECT, DIGNITY, and POLICY: You have to learn this lesson.
 Earn the respect of the people you work with.
 Do correct errors, point out bad behavior and yes, when it is necessary, terminate with dignity.
 Following the policy will always keep you in the safe zone.
 You follow it.
 You don't use it as a weapon to weed out people.
 You uphold the policy of the company on everyone.
-Whether you think they are good or bad, does not matter when it comes to following a policy or breaking a policy.
-That is a hard lesson in management and I typically find the younger people 23-35 who have the hardest time understanding that once they gain the power to start using it for progressive discipline.
+It's not about your personal opinion of whether you think they are good or bad.
+It does not matter when it comes to following a policy or breaking a policy.
+That is a hard lesson in management and I typically find the younger people 23-35 who have the hardest time understanding that once they gain the power as a manager, they like to flex their policy and pick and choose personality conflict with real work related deficiencies.
+You're not a school principal, you're a partner in a business.

 - It's not personal.
 It's business!
 This isn't about you, your friends or family.
 The Company is there to make money.
 That is the bottom line.
 Don't fool yourself into thinking it is one big family.
-When it comes down to whether you eat or your manager eats, trust me, yourj manager is going to eat.
+When it comes down to whether you eat or your manager eats, trust me, your manager is going to eat.
 If you want me to tell you that they really care about you and they will take care of you the rest of your life then I would be lying to you.
 I know, HR is suppose to be the warm fuzzy of the company.
-But, in 18 years and having always been successful in maintaining a high level of employee morale, the secret is be honest!
+But, in 28 of workforce and 24 being HR management years, and always having been successful in maintaining a high level of employee morale, the secret is be honest!

 Because of honesty, they always thanked me for being honest and respected me for not sugar coating it, or misleading them into thinking nothing was going to happen and then pull the carpet out from under them.